Black Canyon of the Gunnison National Park: Creation of the park

 About half of the park, 15,599 acre, was designated a wilderness area in 1976.

+The 2,500-acre Sanburg Ranch was added to the park in 2017.

 Biology

 The Black Canyon of the Gunnison National Park contains a wide variety of flora and fauna.
 Some common plants native to the park include aspen, Ponderosa pine, sagebrush, desert mahogany (Cercocarpus ledifolius), Utah juniper, gambel oak (scrub oak) and single-leaf ash.
 The Black Canyon gilia (Aliciella penstemonoides) is a species of wildflower native to the park.

 Wildlife in this park include the pronghorn, black bear, coyote, muskrat, six species of lizard, cougar, raccoon, beaver, elk, river otter, bobcat, and mule deer.
 In addition, the canyon is the home of a number of resident birds including the American dipper, two species of eagle, eight species of hawk, six species of owl, and Steller's jay as well as migratory birds such as the mountain bluebird, peregrine falcon, magpie, white-throated swift and canyon wren.